Quick Definition

 Future Scope, Usage, and Development

-Fuel cells are poised to play a crucial role in the transition to a clean energy future.
-Their potential applications span across various sectors.
+Fuel cells are poised to play a crucial role in the transition to a clean energy future, across:

-- Transportation — Fuel cells can power a wide range of vehicles, including cars, buses, trucks, and even trains and ships.
-The adoption of fuel cell electric vehicles (FCEVs) is growing as refueling infrastructure expands and hydrogen production becomes more sustainable.
+- Transportation — Cars, buses, trucks, trains and ships.
+Adoption of fuel cell electric vehicles (FCEVs) continues to grow as refuelling infrastructure expands.

-- Grid Stabilization — As renewable energy sources like wind and solar become more prevalent, fuel cells can help stabilize the grid by providing a reliable backup power source and facilitating energy storage.
+- Grid stabilization — Supporting renewable energy integration by providing reliable backup power and storage.

 Research and Development

-- Cost Reduction — Reducing the cost of fuel cells is critical for widespread adoption.
-This includes finding alternatives to expensive catalysts like platinum and improving manufacturing processes.
+- Cost reduction — Finding alternatives to expensive platinum catalysts and improving manufacturing processes.

 Conclusion